rolling-scopes-school/tasks/react/modules/module02/README.md

 ## React.
 Forms

 !!
 Task should be implemented in the school’s private repository !!
-You have to implement task using React.Components
+It should be based on the previous task.

 ### What should be done:

-1) You should create a separate branch for this task from previous branch task.
+1. Create a separate branch for this task from previous branch task.
-2) You should create a separate route for forms.
+2. Create a separate route for forms.
-3) You should  develop form using uncontrolled components
+3. Form should be implemented using uncontrolled components
-4) You should add functional to your app:
+4. Add functionality to your app:
    +  Collect information through a form
    +  You can collect any type of information, but form has to include at least one control of the following types: input, date input, dropdown/select, checkbox, switcher, file upload (image)